romainkp/stremr/README.md

 devtools::install_github("Rdatatable/data.table")
 ```

-For modeling with `H2O-3` machine learning libraries we recommend directly installing the latest version of the `h2o` R package ([can also find the instructions here](https://github.com/h2oai/h2o-3/tree/master/h2o-r#installation-from-within-r):
+For modeling with `H2O-3` machine learning libraries we recommend directly installing the latest version of the `h2o` R package ([can also see the instructions here](https://github.com/h2oai/h2o-3/tree/master/h2o-r#installation-from-within-r)):
 ```R
 if ("package:h2o" %in% search()) detach("package:h2o", unload=TRUE)
 if ("h2o" %in% rownames(installed.packages())) remove.packages("h2o")